mkody/twitch-stream-recorder/README.md

 `AUTH_TOKEN`    - optionally your [OAuth Token](https://streamlink.github.io/cli/plugins/twitch.html#authentication) to prevent ad breaks if you're subscribed to the streamer.
                   only add the string consisting of 30 alphanumerical characters without any quotations

+Additionally, there are more advanced settings to set:

+`DISABLE_FFMPEG`   - disables ffmpeg processing (fixing errors in recorded file) (Optional, defaults to True, Use "True" or "False")
+`REFRESH`          - the interval to check user availability (Optional, can't be set below 15, defaults to 15)

 ## Usage
 Start the container with the following `docker run` command:
 ```bash